What is dark matter?

 Over the last two decades, astronomy has experienced an exponential growth of data that has revolutionized our understanding of the universe.
 Namely, we accurately know its composition now: about 70% dark energy, 25% dark matter (which, presumably, consists of one or many hitherto unknown particles), and only 5% of “normal” matter (or atoms, such as ourselves).
 We infer the existence of dark matter from its gravitational pull on the normal matter, but besides gravity, dark matter interacts with atoms and light very weakly, or not at all.

 Simulating the invisible

-Given that we cannot see dark matter, what do we know about its distribution in the Universe today?
+Given that we cannot see dark matter, what do we know about its distribution in the universe today?
 First, relic light from the big bang (called the cosmic microwave background) tells us that all matter was initially distributed evenly throughout the universe, but with tiny ripples: patches of slight over- and under-density.
-Second, we know that dark matter more or less only feels the force of gravity.
+Second, we know that dark matter more or less feels only the force of gravity.

 As the simulation speeds through the roughly 14 billion years since the Big Bang, we see how gravity causes the dark matter to collapse into a “cosmic web” of walls, filaments, and dense balls called “halos”.
 These halos are particularly important, as they are the sites where galaxies such as our Milky Way form.
 The video below zooms in on the formation of a single, very massive halo (using a different color scheme):